-- The staff member must record the allegation and tell the DSL, but should not investigate it - The DSL will contact LA Family Services and follow its advice, as well as the police if the allegation involves a potential criminal offence - The DSL will put a risk assessment and support plan into place for all children involved (including the victim(s), the child(ren) against whom the allegation has been made and any others affected) with a named person they can talk to if needed.
+- The staff member must record the allegation and tell the DSL, but should not investigate it - The DSL will contact local authority children's social care team and follow its advice, as well as the police if the allegation involves a potential criminal offence - The DSL will put a risk assessment and support plan into place for all children involved (including the victim(s), the child(ren) against whom the allegation has been made and any others affected) with a named person they can talk to if needed.
 This will include considering school transport as a potentially vulnerable place for a victim or alleged perpetrator(s). - The DSL will contact the Children and Adolescent Mental Health Services (CAMHS), if appropriate.